themithy/the-insane-javascript-interview/README.md

 # Insane JavaScript interview

-This is a compilation of twenty hardest JavaScript questions that I could think of.
+This is a compilation of hardest JavaScript questions that I could think of.
 The difficulty level is beyond the level of sanity and even skilled programmers should never be bothered with such language features.
 But if you are interested in the less-known parts of the spec - give it a try!